 Greenwashing and murky supply chains aren’t unique to fashion—data from Good On You’s first round of beauty brand ratings shows that this industry, too, is lacking in both transparency and action, despite transparency being an increasingly common buzzword among brands and retailers.
 Here, Good On You co-founder Sandra Capponi explains where the biggest gaps in disclosure are, and why transparency matters now more than ever.

-Consumers and regulators want better transparency, but industries lag behind
+Consumers and regulators want transparency, but industry lags behind

 Since we started Good On You nine years ago I’ve seen how the pressure has mounted on businesses across the retail sector to be more transparent.
 Consumers are seeking more visibility on how products are made and many choose to buy from brands with better sustainability credentials.
-Investors increasingly consider ESG risk in decision-making.
+Investors increasingly consider ESG (that stands for environmental, social, and governance) risk in decision-making.
 And regulators are now stepping in, too, to mandate public reporting and help stamp out greenwashing.

 Given how frequently transparency shows up in these contexts, you’d think we’d be making some kind of meaningful progress.
 So why is it still so lacking?

 Over the last decade I’ve sat in countless industry forums, alongside some of the biggest brands and supply chain actors in fashion, where transparency is discussed as a top priority.
-Time and time again, the challenge seems to be turning commitment to meaningful action—or more bluntly, putting money where the mouth is.
-Progress is stunted by short-term thinking that ignores systemic issues, old habits that shift the onus onto suppliers, and the suggestion that consumers just don’t care.
+Time and time again, the challenge seems to be turning commitment to meaningful action.
+Progress is stunted by short-term thinking that ignores systemic issues and science, old habits that shift the onus onto suppliers, and the misguided suggestion that consumers just don’t care.
 But my experience says otherwise, as our retailer partners keep telling me that their customers are engaged on sustainability issues and are boosting sales with higher rated brands—and that demand stretches further than just fashion.
 So there’s a commercial case for change, and we shouldn’t stop at this industry.

 When Good On You made the move to expand from fashion to beauty brand ratings, we knew we were responding to consumer calls for more information.
 But the results told a bigger story—as you might’ve seen in the coverage by the Financial Times, Vogue Business, and Business of Fashion, among other outlets that reported on the news.
 Retail brands still have a long way to go to meet the demand for more transparency and action on sustainability.
 And there’s a big opportunity for the innovators to step in and do something about it.